 The best part about this hotel is its location: it’s in a quiet and green area of Corfu where you can also just relax on the beach from behind the hotel.

 The hotel has common areas where you can dine outdoors and indoors, and you can order some dishes and snacks from their menu.
 This is also where they serve breakfast, and they also have a bar area with beer and wine you can sip on and unwind.
 Guests can also enjoy taking a dip in the pool at the neighboring property for free!

 Mid-Range Accommodations in Corfu Town ($75-150 USD)

 Located in the center of the Old Town, Arcadion Hotel shows its history through its traditional design style with touches of classy vintage furnishings.
-You really get the best of the Old Town’s charm staying here!
+You get the best of the Old Town’s charm staying here!